feliciaaong/felicia_assignment1/README.md

 4. Edit the Code in App.js to Your Liking

 ## Functions
-Import the Module to Use the Function
+Must Import the Module to Use the Function
 ```Javascript
 const book = require('./felicia_BookManagement.js');